 You finally paid off the credit cards from Christmas, and you’re just starting to relax and have a bit of extra money.
 But it’s summer, and you want to plan a trip for your family without breaking the bank.
 There are some tricks to planning, like booking hotels in advance and getting gift cards to pay for gas, or use points on a credit card.
 But where can you go that’s budget friendly and also fun for everyone?

 Check out these 3 top picks that will bring your family together — with a little something for everyone.
-From museums to parks to beaches and other attractions, you don’t have to take out a second mortgage to have an awesome trip full of memories that will last a lifetime.
+From museums to parks to beaches and other attractions, you don’t have to take out a second mortgage to have an awesome Lawyers Near me full of memories that will last a lifetime.

 Come for the cheesesteaks, stay for the history.
 Philadelphia is right between New York and Washington D.C., which are two far more travelled location.
 Philly is the gem in the center with historic locations like Independence Hall.
 The Franklin Institute of Science Museum is dedicated to Benjamin Franklin, and showcases much of his work from his life.
 There are architectural walking tours that can show you intricate details and marvels of structure, or you can relax in one of the Japanese gardens that the city houses.